Megyn Kelly Talks About Hosting ‘Today’ Show, Matt Lauer Calls Her ‘Remarkable’

 “You have to be honest with yourself, even if there is some fear in making a change.
 Accolades or awards are meaningless unless you feel connected to the people who mean something to you — especially your children.”

-Megyn Kelly is married to novelist, Douglas Brunt, and they’ve been married nine years.
+Megyn Kelly is married to novelist Douglas Brunt, and they’ve been hitched for nine years.
 They have one daughter, Yardley Evans Brunt, 5, and two sons, Edward Yates Brunt, 7, and Thatcher Bray Brunt, 3.
 Megyn loves the fact that she’s the one tending to the kids at night now.

 “I’m the one who tucks them in, which is worth more to me than any money, any job, any power.”